RenpyRemix/outline-shader/shader_overview.md

 The differences start once we are inside...
 Firstly we have `mesh True` which at a basic level flattens the displayable so our shader can work on it as a whole rather than running once per part of it.
 Then we tell it the shader to use with `shader "remix.simple_shadow_example"`.
 Convention in shader naming is to use prefix dot name.
 The next two lines both declare a variable to use inside the shader.
-Convention dictates to use `u_` prefix to denote a `uniform` value.
+Here we use the `u_` prefix to denote a `uniform` value.
 The values of each are coerced to a format usable inside a shader, float for the width (though it could easily be int) and a four part float for colour using the `Color().rgba` property.

 Those variables with the `u_` prefix are now passed into the shader defined as shown at the top...
 ```py